microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 5. After the operation processing completes, a GET request to the status monitor returns the status monitor with a status field set to a terminal value -- `Succeeded`, `Failed`, or `Canceled` -- that indicates the result of the operation.
 If the status is `Failed`, the status monitor resource contains an `error` field with a `code` and `message` that describes the failure.
-If the status is `Succeeded`, the operation results will be returned in the `result` field of the status monitor.
+If the status is `Succeeded`, the operation results (if any) are returned in the `result` field of the status monitor.

 6. There may be some cases where a long-running action operation can be completed before the response to the initial request.
 In these cases, the operation should still return a `202 Accepted` with the `status` property set to the appropriate terminal state.